Craig Barron: Innovations

-Matte World Digital was the first company to apply radiosity rendering to film, for Martin Scorsese's Casino.
+According to Barron, Matte World Digital was a small enough company that could "integrate new ideas into our pipeline very quickly."
+The company took advantage of new rendering techniques and built custom tools geared toward innovative matte shots.
+MWD was the first company to apply radiosity rendering to film, for Martin Scorsese's Casino.
 Collaborating with software company LightScape, the MWD crew was able to simulate the reflective effect of millions of neon lights from the 1970s-era Las Vegas strip.
 Radiosity rendering provided a true simulation of bounce-light reflectivity in a computer-generated environment.

 For David Fincher's Zodiac, another film mainly set in the 1970s, shots were needed to establish the grittier San Francisco of that era.
 Barron shot digital images of existing city-building textures, then added painted period details in the computer.
 One such shot features the Embarcadero Freeway alongside the Ferry Building and San Francisco Bay.
 The freeway had been demolished after the 1989 Loma Prieta earthquake so MWD digitally rebuilt the structure, viewed from an overhead computer-generated "helicopter-shot" to introduce San Francisco in 1969.
-CG lighting techniques were applied for a sped-up animated sequence showing the Transamerica Pyramid being built, establishing the passage of time.
+For another overhead shot following a taxi cab at night, Fincher wanted the digital camera to make a tight rotation around a corner to build tension, something a helicopter could not have done.
+MWD used A Digital Domain-provided taxi in motion, lit miniature cars as photo elements, and overhead digital bluescreen footage of walking MWD employees for a hybrid approach to the final shot.
+CG lighting techniques using a real-sky background were applied for a stylized "time-lapse" animated sequence showing the Transamerica Pyramid being built, establishing the passage of time.
 Barron researched archival photographs and architectural drawings for the shot.

 Barron worked with Fincher again in 2008 to build several digital matte and CGI environments for The Curious Case of Benjamin Button.
 The interior of the film's New Orleans train station had to change and deteriorate, representing different eras.
 MWD built the CGI station interiors using Next Limit's Maxwell rendering software—software that was generally used as an architectural visualization and product-design tool.
 MWD revamped it to mimic real-world lighting as seen from multiple angles and light sources.